dsoprea/CTesseract/README.txt

 Full Example
 ------------

 The following is an example implementation.
-Aside from the naming changes (
+Aside from the symbol changes, this code has the same flow-of-logic:

     #include <stdio.h>